James Bond

 Filming of Dr No.

-Some further details.
 Solicitor Brian Lewis numbered among his clients Ian Fleming and a Canadian film producer named Harry Saltzman.
 It was Lewis who arranged for Fleming and Saltzman to meet at Les Ambassadeurs Hotel in December 1960.
-As a result of this meeting, Saltzman bought a six-month option on the Bond novels.
+As a result of this meeting, Saltzman bought a six-month option on all Bond novels — eight currently going on nine but not Casino Royale which had already been sold.
 Once the option was in place, Saltzman tried for five months to sell the studios on the idea of a series of James Bond movies.
 He encountered the same problems as Fleming: the studios would not touch the projects without the commitment of a major star, and no major star would commit himself to more than a couple of films.
-The frustration continued until one day in June 1961, with only twenty-eight days left on the option, Saltzman received a call from his writer friend Wolf Mankowitz, who wanted to introduce him to another film producer, Albert R. “Cubby” Broccoli.
+The frustration continued until one day in June 1961, with only twenty-eight days left on the option, Saltzman received a call from his writer friend Wolf Mankowitz, who wanted to introduce him to a New York film producer, Albert R. “Cubby” Broccoli.

-By the end of 1961, Saltzman and Broccoli were just about ready to begin shooting.
-The script was still not ready [it wasn't helped much by the departure of Mankowitz after a series of disagreements with the producers].
+At the start of 1962, Saltzman and Broccoli were ready to begin shooting.
+The script was not ready [it wasn't helped much by the departure of Mankowitz after a series of disagreements with the producers].
 In desperation, and with only a few days to go before shooting was due to begin, Broccoli took movie director Terence Young to the Dorchester and installed him in a suite with one of his assistants, Johanna Harwood, to work over the script.
-By the end of the first week in January they emerged with a workable screenplay and shooting finally began on Tuesday 16 January 1962 in Jamaica.
+By the end of the first week in January they emerged with a workable screenplay and shooting began on Tuesday 16 January 1962 in Jamaica.
 Shooting in Jamaica ended 30 March 1962.

 With the support of the British NFFC who assisted with an initial cost overrun, United Artists invested £321,227 (i.e. $US1 million) in that first movie, recouping $50 million at the box office when it was released in London on 5th October 1962 and in the US on 7th March 1963.